Skip to content

 Kneo Agent Platform Reference

-A combined reference compiled from CLI usage patterns, the generated CLI command reference, the HTTP API contract, the environment-variable surface, the examples walkthrough, and the project configuration reference.
+A combined reference compiled from CLI usage patterns, the generated CLI command reference, the HTTP API contract, the run lifecycle and failure semantics, the environment-variable surface, the examples walkthrough, and the project configuration reference.
 The individual files under docs/user/ remain the authoritative single-page versions; this combined document is generated by docs/script/generate_combined_docs.py.

 Contents